MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-copilot-best-practices.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "Learn about the best practices when using SharePoint Copilot."
+description: "Learn about the best practices for content sharing when enabling Microsoft Copilot for Microsoft 365."
 ---
 # SharePoint Copilot best practices